jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 <img src='/assets/media/pluralsight-review-2.png' />
 _My Personal Profile as of 5th June 2020_

- These kind of visual graphs and charts can be very insightful to see your progress and to motivate you to maintain your daily/monthly streaks.
-And to also allow some indication of how much value you're getting out of the subscription.
+ These kind of charts can be very insightful and motivate you to maintain your daily/monthly streaks.
+Also to give some indication of the value you're getting out of the subscription.

 ## Engagement